ehharris/ReactJS-Website/TylerDansby/teamworkQuestionnaire.md

-# Teamwork Questionnaire for Tyler Dansby
+# Teamwork Questionnaire for TylerDansby

 1. __Is it generally easier to reach you by text, electronic mail, voice mail or something else?
 What hours?__
    * Text.
 Anytime, although I may not respond until later in the day.
 Cell: (575)-551-2914